jdcloudcom/en/documentation/Big-Data-&-Analytics/Column-oriented-Storage/Pricing/Purchase-Process.md

 ## Entrance to Production Introduction Page
 1. Log in JD Cloud official website [https://www.jdcloud.com/](https://www.jdcloud.com/).
-2. Select “Product > Big Data Infrastructure Services > Column-oriented Storage”.
+2. Select "Product > Big Data Infrastructure Services > Column-oriented Storage".
 3. The product introduction page of Column-oriented Storage product will pop up, click **Buy Now**.
 During the promotion, no need to pay the service charge for Column-oriented Storage product, only basic resource charges will be collected.

 ## Entrance to the Console